Inqnuam/serverless-aws-lambda/README.md

   });
 ```

+---

 ### Environment variable

 Lambdas are executed in worker threads.
 Only variables declared in your `serverless.yml` are injected into `process.env` except `IS_LOCAL`, `LOCAL_PORT` and `NODE_ENV`.

+---

-### Disable functions
+### Extended properties

+- `online`
   Adding the param `online: false` will omit the deployement of your Lambda.

 ```yaml
 functions: